cchitsiang/awesome-stars/topics.md

 ## kubernetes

+- [kubeshop/monokle](https://github.com/kubeshop/monokle) - 🧐 Monokle Desktop empowers you to better create, understand, and deploy YAML manifests with a visual UI that also provides policy validation and cluster insights.
 - [seaweedfs/seaweedfs](https://github.com/seaweedfs/seaweedfs) - SeaweedFS is a fast distributed storage system for blobs, objects, files, and data lake, for billions of files!
 Blob store has O(1) disk seek, cloud tiering.
 Filer supports Cloud Drive, cross-DC activ
 - [alauda/alb](https://github.com/alauda/alb) - ALB (Another Load Balancer) is a Kubernetes Gateway powered by OpenResty with years of production experience from Alauda.
 - [keyval-dev/odigos](https://github.com/keyval-dev/odigos) - Distributed tracing without code changes. 🚀 Instantly monitor any application using OpenTelemetry and eBPF